Trust

 In transit

-All traffic between your device and DocStow is encrypted using TLS 1.3, with modern cipher suites only (TLS 1.0, 1.1, and 1.2 with weak ciphers are disabled).
-We enforce HSTS with preload so browsers refuse to connect over plain HTTP.
+All traffic between your device and DocStow is served over HTTPS.
+We enforce HSTS with preload so browsers refuse to connect over plain HTTP once they have seen the site.

 Data residency